 After that, from the Motion toggle, you can add different motion-based scrolling animations.

-- Rotate – You can set the rotation position and starting and ending rotation for X, Y and Z axis separately.
+- Rotate – Set the rotation position and starting and ending rotation for the X, Y, and Z axis separately.
+Use this for spin-on-scroll effects on icons or decorative elements.

-- Scale – You can set the starting and ending scale values for the X, Y and Z axis separately.
+- Scale – Set the starting and ending scale values for the X, Y, and Z axis separately.
+Use this for zoom-in or zoom-out effects as elements enter the viewport.

-- Skew – You can set the starting and ending skew value for the X and Y axis separately.
+- Skew – Set the starting and ending skew value for the X and Y axis separately.
+Use this for stylized entrance animations on headings or cards.

 Motion Scrolling Animation Demo